brson/hackmd-collab/compile-time-2.md

 > graydon: I'm not sure which if any of these was the dominant concern.
 If I had to guess I'd say avoiding problems with separate compilation of recursive definitions and managing code versioning. recall the language in the manual / the rationale for crates: "units of compilation and versioning".
 Those were the consideration for their existence as separate from modules.
 Modules get to be recursive.
 Crates, no. Because of things to do with "compilation and versioning".

-Although driven by fundamental design constraints, the hard daggishness of crates should be considered a feature: it enforces careful abstractions, defines units of _parallel_ compilation, defines basically sensible codegen units, and dramaticaly reduces language and compiler complexity (even as the compiler likely moves toward "whole-program" compilation in the future).
+Although driven by fundamental constraints, the hard daggishness of crates is useful for a number of reasons: it enforces careful abstractions, defines units of _parallel_ compilation, defines basically sensible codegen units, and dramaticaly reduces language and compiler complexity (even as the compiler likely moves toward "whole-program" compilation in the future).

 Note the emphasis on _parallelism_.
-The crate DAG is the simplest source of compile-time parallelism we have access to.
+The crate DAG is the simplest source of compile-time parallelism Rust has access to.
 Cargo today will use the DAG to automatically divide work into parallel compilation jobs.

 So it's quite desirable for Rust code to be broken into crates that form a _wide_ DAG.

-In my experience though projects tend to start in a single crate, without great attention to their internal dependency graph, and once compilation time becomes an issue, they have already created a dependency spaghetti dependency graph that is difficult to refactor into smaller crates.
+In my experience though projects tend to start in a single crate, without great attention to their internal dependency graph, and once compilation time becomes an issue, they have already created a spaghetti dependency graph that is difficult to refactor into smaller crates.
 This has been my experience on TiKV, where I have made multiple aborted attempts to extract various modules from the main program, in long sequences of commits that untangle internal dependencies.

 One the dependency spaghetti is stirred it's hard to unstir.

 ### Internal parallelism

 So Rust crates tend to be large, and even when the crate DAG is complex, there are almost always bottlenecks where there is only one compiler instance running, working on a single crate.

-So `rustc` itself is parallel over a single crate.
+So in addition to `cargo`s parallel crate compilation, `rustc` itself is parallel over a single crate.
 It wasn't designed to be parallel though, so its parallelism is limited and hard-won.

 Today the only real internal parallelism in `rustc` is the use of [_codegen units_], by which `rustc` automatically divides a crate into multiple LLVM modules during translation.
 By doing this it can perform code generation in parallel.